CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

     ##### last change 2023-03-24 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "I have a set of PXF files encoded with HPO and ICD-10 ontologies and I want to convert them to BFF but encoded with OMIM and SNOMED-CT ontologies.
-Can you help me?"
+??? faq "I have a collection of PXF files encoded using HPO and ICD-10 ontologies, and I need to convert them to BFF format, but with encoding in OMIM and SNOMED-CT ontologies.
+Can you assist me with this?"

     Neither Phenopackets v2 nor Beacon v2 prescribe the use of a specific ontology; they simply provide **recommendations** on their websites.
 Thereby, `Convert-Pheno` does not change the source ontologies.